I just acquired a flat at auction in Stalybridge. Conveyancing is required. What is next?

-Most buyers of new build residence in Stalybridge come to us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is finished.
-This is because house builders in Stalybridge typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Stalybridge contact us having been asked by the seller to sign contracts and commit to the purchase even before the property is completed.
+This is because builders in Stalybridge tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Stalybridge or who has acted in the same development.

 How do I locate a Stalybridge law firm on the Clydesdale conveyancing panel?
 I have a car and am willing to travel upto 10kilometers to meet the solicitor.